 - Founded in 2016 upon the research of the late Sir Peter Lachmann into Complement Factor I

 - In 2019, Gyroscope merged with Orbit Biomedical, another Syncona company, bringing in house a high-quality surgical platform to develop and deliver its therapeutics commercially

 - Syncona invested £34 million in the business at the Series A, £48 million at the Series B, and £31 million in its syndicated Series C

 - Sold to Novartis in February 2022 for up to $1.5 billion, becoming at the time the fourth largest UK biotech exit

-- Based on the valuation of the milestone payments on closing, the transaction has the potential to deliver an estimated IRR of 57%, and a multiple of 3.3 of original cost
+- Realisation of all milestones included in the transaction has the potential to deliver a gross multiple of 5.1 of original cost